June 19, 2024

 3,000 Solar Panels to Power Food Company

-Shropshire Council plans to convert a former landfill site in Oswestry's industrial estate into a two-megawatt solar farm, with over 3,000 panels on a four-hectare plot near the town centre.
+Shropshire Council plans to convert a former landfill on Oswestry’s industrial estate into a two-megawatt solar farm, comprising over 3,000 panels on a four-hectare plot near the town centre.

-Shropshire Council Manages Solar Farm for 25 Years
+Council to Manage Solar Farm for 25 Years

-The project aims to supply electricity directly to the nearby Arla Foods packaging plant through a direct connection, while any surplus power will be sold back to the national grid.
-Shropshire Council plans to construct and manage the solar farm for 25 years.
+Under the proposal, a former landfill on the Maesbury Road Industrial Estate, roughly one mile from the town centre, will be transformed into a two-megawatt solar farm.
+The project is designed to supply electricity directly to the nearby Arla Foods packaging plant, with any surplus power sold back to the national grid.
+Shropshire Council intends to build and manage the solar farm for a 25-year period.

 landfill solar farm transformation